Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Introduction

 In recent years, two nuclear transients were found to be spatially coincident with neutrino events detected by the IceCube Neutrino Observatory based on ZTF follow-up campaigns of IceCube neutrino alerts \citep{2023MNRAS.521.5046S}.
 The TDE AT2019dsg is likely associated with the neutrino, IC191001A \citep{Bran} and a further promising association, between the candidate TDE AT2019fdr and IC200530A \citep{Tywin} points to TDEs as a potential new class of sources of the extragalactic neutrinos.
 Both sources were identified as having luminous mid-infrared emission, and a search for similar flares \citep{Lancel} led to the identification of the transient event AT2019aalc (a.k.a.
 ZTF19aaejtoy) with the neutrino alert IC191119A.
 In addition, two candidate obscured TDEs \citep{hidden} and the extremely energetic candidate TDE AT2021lwx \citep{lwx} were associated with high-energy neutrinos.
-A recently claimed association between a neutrino flare detected by the IceCube Observatory and an X-ray flare from the TDE ATLAS17jrp suggests that the X-ray emission of these sources play a crucial rule in producing neutrinos \citep{xray_neu}.
+A recently claimed association between a neutrino flare detected by the IceCube Observatory and an X-ray flare from the TDE ATLAS17jrp suggests that the X-ray emission of these sources plays a crucial rule in producing neutrinos \citep{xray_neu}.

-In this paper, we focus on the nuclear transient event and neutrino source candidate AT2019aalc especially on its significant optical re-brightening that has started $4$\,years after its initial flare \citep{re-br}.
+In this paper, we focus on the nuclear transient event and neutrino source candidate AT2019aalc, especially on the significant optical re-brightening that started four years after its initial flare \citep{re-br}.

 The paper is organized as follows.
-We explain the discovery of the transient event and give an insight about its host galaxy in Sect.~\ref{sect_2}, summarize our observing campaign and the data reduction in Sect.~\ref{sect_3}, present the results of the observations in Sect.~\ref{sect_4} and discuss them in Sect.~\ref{sect_5} and finally give a summary and conclude in Sect.~\ref{sect_6}.
+We discuss the discovery of the transient event and give an insight about its host galaxy in Sect.~\ref{sect_2}, summarize our observing campaign and the data reduction in Sect.~\ref{sect_3}, present the results of the observations in Sect.~\ref{sect_4}, discuss them in Sect.~\ref{sect_5} and finally give a summary and conclude in Sect.~\ref{sect_6}.
 Throughout the paper, we adopt a flat $\Lambda$CDM cosmological model with parameters $H_0=70\,\textrm{km\,s}^{-1}\textrm{\,Mpc}^{-1}$, $\Omega_\Lambda=0.73$, and $\Omega_\textrm{m}=0.27$.
 In this model \citep{2006PASP..118.1711W}, $1$\,mas angular size corresponds to $0.72$\,pc projected linear size at the source redshift $z = 0.0356$ \citep{2012ApJS..203...21A}.
 This redshift corresponds to a luminosity distance of $158.3$\,Mpc.
-All magnitudes are given in AB system \citep{1974ApJS...27...21O}.
+All magnitudes are given in AB system \citep{1974ApJS...27...21O} unless stated otherwise.